Ace5584/Machine-Learning-Notes/README.md

 Link To 6s191 GitHub Page: [LINK](https://github.com/aamini/introtodeeplearning)

+## Important Notes

+Important notes are on Tensorflow Library, It currently contains notes for:
+- Batching and Shuffling Data
+- CallBacks
+- Loading Data
+- Ploting Results using PLT
+- Predicting data
+- Transfer Learning

 ## Other Libraries

 This also includes notes in code format of other libraries like: